ros2/ros2_documentation/source/Developer-Tools/Launch/Creating-Launch-Files.rst

 It is also responsible for monitoring the state of the processes launched, and reporting and/or reacting to changes in the state of those processes.

 Launch files written in XML, YAML, or Python can start and stop different nodes as well as trigger and act on various events.
-See :doc:`../../../How-To-Guides/Launch-file-different-formats` for a description of the different formats.
+See :doc:`Launch-file-different-formats` for a description of the different formats.
 The package providing this framework is ``launch_ros``, which uses the non-ROS-specific ``launch`` framework underneath.

 The `design document <https://design.ros2.org/articles/roslaunch.html>`__ details the goal of the design of ROS 2's launch system (not all functionality is currently available).